rikkijprince/rikkijprince.github.io/readers.md

 }
 </style>

-> **As an Amazon Associate I earn from qualifying purchases.**
+>*As an Amazon Associate I earn from qualifying purchases.*

-*Here are 12 graded readers for improving your English:*
+**Here are 12 graded readers for improving your English:**

 <div class="books-grid">

 <div class="book-card">
 <h3>A1.1 Max the Brave</h3>
 <img src="/assets/images/readers/A1.1 Max the Brave and others.jpg" alt="A1.1 Max the Brave">
-<p>Two short A1.1-level stories.
-In *Max the Brave*, a timid cat finds unexpected courage; in *The Runaway Robot*, a friendly machine escapes the lab to discover what freedom means.</p>
+<p>Two short stories in beginner-level English.
+In <b>Max the Brave</b>, a timid cat finds unexpected courage; in <b>The Runaway Robot</b>, a friendly machine escapes the lab to discover what freedom means.</p>
 <a href="https://www.amazon.es/A1-1-Brave-Runaway-Robot-Readers/dp/B0F6T4CS9R/?tag=rjpamazon-21" class="amazon-button" target="_blank">Buy on Amazon</a>
 </div>

 <div class="book-card">
 <h3>A1.2 The Dead Cat on My Doorstep</h3>
 <img src="/assets/images/readers/A1.2 Dead Cat and others.jpg" alt="A1.2 The Dead Cat on My Doorstep">
-<p>Two A1.2-level mysteries: one about the strange appearance of a dead cat in a box, and another about a missing birthday cake.
-Short, fun, and full of clues for beginner readers.</p>
+<p>Two basic English level mysteries: one about a missing birthday cake: short, fun, and full of clues; the other about the strange appearance of a dead cat in a box.</p>
 <a href="https://www.amazon.com/-/es/A1-2-Doorstep-Mystery-Missing-Readers/dp/B0F6TNX7YV/?tag=rjpamazon-21" class="amazon-button" target="_blank">Buy on Amazon</a>
 </div>

 <div class="book-card">
 <h3>A2.1 The Lighthouse Code</h3>
 <img src="/assets/images/readers/A2.1 Lighthouse Code and others.jpg" alt="A2.1 The Lighthouse Code">
-<p>At A2 level, these quietly suspenseful stories follow characters who notice what others miss — a strange call, a hurt animal, a flicker of light — revealing courage and unseen connections.</p>
+<p>At elementary level, these quietly suspenseful stories follow characters who notice what others miss — a strange call, a hurt animal, a flicker of light — revealing courage and unseen connections.</p>
 <a href="https://www.amazon.es/A2-1-Lighthouse-Other-Stories-Readers/dp/B0FD7HBPZY/?tag=rjpamazon-21" class="amazon-button" target="_blank">Buy on Amazon</a>
 </div>